-The coalition government of Norway proposes to raise tax on its aquaculture and renewable energy industries which make profits from natural resources, Norway’s “common property”.
-Unusually, Norway has an deficit in next year budget.
+The coalition government of Norway proposes to raise taxes on its aquaculture and renewable energy industries which make profits from natural resources, Norway’s “common property”.
+Unusually, Norway has a deficit in the next year’s budget.

 The government of Norway on September 28 announced that it proposes to tax renewable energy producers and the aquaculture industry because they make profits from Norway’s natural common resources.
-The government needs to finance an increase of expenses in next year budget.
+The government needs to finance an increase in expenses in next year’s budget.

 The government expects to increase tax revenues by 33 billion kroner (3.1 billion dollars) annually, to be distributed to local and county authorities.

 Expenses next year for Norway’s administration are expected to grow by 100 billion kroner (9 billion dollars), due to the electricity subsidy for households covering energy price increases – about 40 billion kroner -, social welfare allowances, public construction projects and the integration of Ukrainian refugees.